PulseRain/Reindeer/README.md

     1. Use synplify_pro (part of  Microsemi Libero SOC V11.9) to open https://github.com/PulseRain/Reindeer/blob/master/build/synth/Microsemi/Reindeer.prj, and generate Reindeer.vm

-    2. Close synplify_pro and use Libero SOC V11.9 to open https://github.com/PulseRain/Reindeer/blob/master/build/par/Microsemi/creative/creative.prjx, import the Reindeer.vm produced in step (1), and start the build process to generate bitstream.
+    2. Close synplify_pro and use Libero SOC V11.9 to open https://github.com/PulseRain/Reindeer/blob/master/build/par/Microsemi/creative/creative.prjx, import the Reindeer.vm produced in previous step, and start the build process to generate bitstream.
 (In the repository, the Reindeer.vm has already been imported and put in https://github.com/PulseRain/Reindeer/tree/master/build/par/Microsemi/creative/hdl.)

   * Binary version of the bitstream: